nicholaelaw/nicholaelaw.github.io/_posts/2015-08-27-underscore-frenzy.md

 So here's my formal complaint to GitHub, on their mistreating of the underscore sign.[^bug]

 [^bug]: I have filed a bug report after this post went online.
+If they fix the issue I will have to replace those examples with images.

 <!--excerpt-->